Best daily deals

 The HyperX Cloud Flight Wireless lays on a fabric surface.

-You can tap the power button to cycle the blue LED HyperX logo between on, off, and a “breathing” setting where the light slowly flashes.
+You can tap the power button to cycle the blue LED HyperX logo between on, off, and a “breathing” setting, in which the light slowly flashes.

 Frequently asked questions about the HyperX Cloud II Wireless